NEUS-DEVELOPMENT/sentinel-go/CONTRIBUTING.md

 * Optimizing the HotPatch atomic swapping mechanism for zero downtime logic updates.

 ### 3. Vulnerability Disclosure
 To maintain the integrity of the AI ecosystem, do not disclose security vulnerabilities through public issues.
-Coordinate all disclosures privately via security@neus-platform.io.
+Coordinate all disclosures privately via eliyahu@neusdevelopment.tech.

 ## Development Workflow